 What would you do if your child had a secret?

 Find out in this poignant romance about family and love.

 A gentleman should always open a door for a lady.

-My Nana believed in manners.
+My nana believed in manners.
 Always.
-I was even named after her idol, Emily Post.
 “Nana’s Rules to Live By” were a solid set of guidelines I never questioned.
-But when the brooding, sexy man held the door for me, I wasn’t prepared for the lasting impression he would make on me.
+But when a sexy, brooding man held the door for me, I wasn’t prepared for the lasting impression he would make.

 A man should always make the first move.

-Since the moment Jess Carter and I bumped into each other, literally, our lives entwined in a way I couldn’t quite understand.
-He was a complete contradiction of everything I ever planned for my future.
-But the more I saw him, learned about him, the more I questioned everything I wanted.
-His reserved personality kept him at a distance, though, and sitting back, waiting for him to make that first move was difficult.
+The moment single father Jess Carter and I bumped into each other—literally—our lives entwined.
+His reserve kept him at a distance.
+At first.
+He was a complete contradiction to everything I planned for my future.
+Yet, the more I learned about him, the more I questioned what I wanted.

 Children should be seen and not heard.